-Once you’ve taken your manuscript as far as you can by yourself, it’s best to bring in a fresh pair of eyes (that ideally belong to a professional editor).
+Once you’ve taken your manuscript as far as you can by yourself, it’s best to bring in a fresh pair of eyes.
 These days, finding your ideal editor is more straightforward than ever.
 For example, on the Reedsy Marketplace, you can search for (and request quotes from) professionals with experience in your genre.

 Before getting too far down the editing rabbit hole, it’s important to understand the different types of editors, and what each of them does.

-And of course, once your manuscript has been edited, polished, and proofread, it’s vital to make sure your book looks as good as it reads.
+Okay, your manuscript has been edited, polished, and proofed.
+Now it’s time to make sure your book looks as good as it reads.

-When we talk about book design, the first thing that jumps to mind is the cover, which is crucial.
-After all, self-published authors rely heavily on a cover to sell the book, whether it's with ads or just by attracting readers on retailers like the Kindle store.
-However, it’s also important not to forget about interior design: the way that the words are formatted on the page.
+When we talk about book design, the first thing that jumps to mind is the cover — and for good reason!
+Self published authors rely heavily on a book cover for sales, whether it's with ads or just by attracting readers on retailers like the Kindle store.
+It’s also important not to forget about interior design: the way that the words are formatted on the page.